-We love our amazing staff as moms, teachers, friends and all around wonderful humans!!
+We love our amazing staff as moms, teachers, friends and all around talented, special human beings!!

 In the late 80’s, there was a Saturday morning kid’s show called the STM Showboat.
 It was very low-fi, and made by channel 3, WTSM, in Syracuse, NY.
 Featured were an audience of local kiddos, a magician host, and best of all – the Crafty Lady!
 The Crafty Lady showed us how to make paper plate sun visors, salt-and-flour clay bead necklaces, and that construction paper could transform into anything.
 Today, Eve is proud and happy that she can be “the Crafty Lady” to a new generation of creative learners at Wildflowers.